-- 15.2 The faculty member of each course shall furnish the cumulative attendance details to the class advisor.
-The class advisor will consolidate and furnish the list of students who have earned less than 75% overall attendance, to the Dean (Academic Affairs) through the Head of the Department / School Dean.
-Thereupon, the Dean (Academic Affairs) shall issue orders preventing students from appearing for the semester end examination of all the courses of that semester. - 15.3 A student who is awarded "U" grade in a course will have the option of either to write semester end arrear examination at the end of the subsequent semesters, or to redo the course whenever the course is offered.
-Marks earned during the redo period in the continuous assessment for the course, will be used for grading along with the marks earned in the end-semester (re-do) examination.
-If any student obtained "U" grade, the marks earned during the redo period for the continuous assessment for that course will be considered for further appearance as arrears. - 15.4 If a student with "U" grade prefers to redo any particular course fails to earn the minimum 75% attendance while doing that course, then he/she will not be permitted to write the semester end examination and his / her earlier 'U' grade and continuous assessment marks shall continue.
+- 15.2 The faculty member of each course shall cumulate the attendance details for the semester and furnish the names of the students who have not earned the required attendance in that course to the class advisor.
+The class advisor will consolidate and furnish the list of students who have earned less that 75% attendance, in various courses, to the Dean (Academic Affairs) through the Head of the Department.
+Thereupon, the Dean (Academic Affairs) shall announce, course-wise, the names of such students prevented from writing the semester end examination in each course. - 15.3 A student should register to re-do a core course wherein "I" or "W" grade is awarded.
+If the student is awarded, "I" or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be taken. - 15.4 A student who is awarded "U" grade in a course will have the option of either to write semester end arrear examination at the end of the subsequent semesters, or to redo the course during summer term / regular semester.
+Marks earned during the redo period in the continuous assessment for the course, will be used for grading along with the marks earned in the semester-end (redo) examination.
+If any student obtained "U" grade during summer term course, the marks earned during the redo period for the continuous assessment for that course will be considered for further appearance as arrears. - 15.5 If a student with "U" grade prefers to redo any particular course fails to earn the minimum 75% attendance while doing that course, then he/she will be awarded "I" grade in that course. - 15.6 The students who have not attended a single hour in all courses in a semester and awarded 'l' grade are not permitted to write the examination and also not permitted move to next higher semester.
+Such students should repeat all the courses of the semester in the next Academic year.